Podium Options Menu and Interface

 3. Image Formats - JPG, PNG, or HDR:

 SU Podium V2.x gives you the option to choose PNG/JPG/HDR as saved image formats.
 The Transparent option refers to Podium's ability to render to PNG file format with a transparent alpha channel.
 This allows you to add your own background in post-processing.
 Please see the transparent section.
-HDR is not supported in the Podium Image Editor, so please note this.
-You do not want to choose HDR if you plan to create Panoramas or use PIE in any way.
+HDR is supported in the Podium Image Editor.
+If you choose .hdr and are using SU Podium V2.6 and open Edit (which opens the Podium Image Editor), you will immediately see an option to use Adaptive Linear Tonemapping.

 4. Image save location: